 Half human, half ape, huge and heavily hairy: The elusive creature known as Bigfoot, according to legend, has roamed the forests of North America for hundreds of years, to the delight of fans young and old.
 Despite inspiring countless books, documentaries, festivals and special tours, Bigfoot remains an enigma today.
 Visitors to Oregon know that the big guy calls the Pacific Northwest home — there’s even a Bigfoot Trap in Southern Oregon, built by hopeful “trappers” decades ago, and an Eastern Oregon researcher who’s devoted his life to finding evidence to prove that Bigfoot exists.
-Oregon shows its love for the big guy (also nicknamed Sasquatch) with a growing number of events, tours and attractions, including the soon-to-open North American Bigfoot Center in Boring, which will be a hub for Squatchy lore, culture, research, artifacts and gatherings.
+Oregon shows its love for the big guy (also nicknamed Sasquatch) with a growing number of events, tours and attractions, including the now-open North American Bigfoot Center in Boring, which will be a hub for Squatchy lore, culture, research, artifacts and gatherings.
 Here are several ways to channel your quest for Bigfoot in Oregon.

 A festival for believers